 In Group Policy Management Editor, under User Configuration, expand Policies, and then expand Software Settings.

 Right-click Software Installation, point to New, and then click Package.

-Type the full path or locate the CRM for Outlook Windows Installer package (CrmClient_64.msi or CrmClient_32.msi) that was created by the administrative installation, and then click Open.
-For more information about how to create an administrative install package for CRM for Outlook, see the /A parameter in Install Microsoft Dynamics CRM for Outlook using a command prompt.
+Type the full path or locate the Dynamics 365 for Outlook Windows Installer package (CRMClient_64.msi or CRMClient_32.msi) that was created by the administrative installation, and then click Open.
+For more information about how to create an administrative install package for Dynamics 365 for Outlook, see the /A parameter in Install Microsoft Dynamics 365 for Outlook using a command prompt.

-In the Deploy Software dialog, select Publish to publish the CRM for Outlook application, and then click OK.
+In the Deploy Software dialog, select Publish to publish the Dynamics 365 for Outlook application, and then click OK.

-By default, CRM for Outlook is available in Control Panel for all authenticated users the next time that they log on to the domain.
-To limit the scope to a specific organizational unit (OU), group, or individual user, in Group Policy Management, expand Group Policy Objects, and click the GPO named Microsoft Dynamics CRM Users, and then add or remove the security objects that you want, such as a group, in the Security Filtering area of the publication on the Scope tab.
+By default, Dynamics 365 for Outlook is available in Control Panel for all authenticated users the next time that they log on to the domain.
+To limit the scope to a specific organizational unit (OU), group, or individual user, in Group Policy Management, expand Group Policy Objects, and click the GPO named Microsoft Dynamics 365 Users, and then add or remove the security objects that you want, such as a group, in the Security Filtering area of the publication on the Scope tab.

 When you publish an application by using GPO deployment, it is made available for users to install by using Program and Features (or in previous versions of Windows, Add or Remove Programs) in Control Panel.
 Assigned applications are installed when a user logs on to the domain.